softwareunderground/data-underground/Thoughts_on_Scaling_data-underground.md

 #### What is this file?
 This markdown file is something akin to a slack comment in purpose, but way to long for that format, so I'm putting it here.
 I apologize for the rambling.

 <b>This document is not meant as a directive for data-undergound at all</b> but more as a series of ideas from a single person to consider.
+It is, to some extent, a brain dump.
+Sorry for the rambling.

 - Justin Gosses